What is Vegesafe?

 It is interesting to note that Lead Levels are higher in the Willoughby City Council area than Lane Cove Council area.
 However Lane Cove North falls within the Willoughby City Council Area.

-If you have a vegetable patch or are concerned about metal contamination in your backyard, Vegesafe encourages you to participate.
+If you have a vegetable patch or are concerned about metal contamination in your backyard, we encourage you to participate.
 Follow these three easy steps:

-Step 2: Collect your soil samples by following their Soil Sampling Instructions.
+Step 2: Collect your soil samples by following our

-Step 3: Together with the completed Consent form, bring them to our next VegeSafe event or send in your soil samples to:
+Step 3: Together with the completed Consent form, send in your soil samples to:

 Department of Environmental Sciences